 This type of petrol contains less carbon and more ethanol than the current standard unleaded petrol, E5, making it more environmentally friendly.

-Introducing E10 petrol, which contains up to 10% bioethanol compared to E5’s maximum 5%, will reduce CO2 emissions from petrol vehicles by up to 2%, the Department for Transport claims, potentially helping the UK meet emissions reductions targets.
+Introducing E10 petrol, which contains up to 10% bioethanol compared to E5’s maximum 5%, will reduce CO2 emissions from petrol vehicles by 750,000 tonnes a year, the government claims.

-E10 petrol is legal but not widely available in the UK, whereas it’s the standard petrol in a number of countries including France and Germany.
+E10 petrol is currently legal but not widely available in the UK, whereas it’s the standard petrol in a number of countries including France and Germany.

 As well as bringing forward the ban on sales of new petrol, diesel and hybrid cars to 2035, the government has made moves towards promoting electric vehicle ownership by doubling funding for EV chargepoints and introducing the first Ultra Low Emission Zone (ULEZ).